0x48piraj/pirate/README.md

 ### Why you created this?

 Think of a scenario where you forgot your credit card number, what will you do?
 You will have to get it revoked and stuff.
 But, what if you've written them down somewhere; you could use a piece of paper, a post-it-note so to say but your friendly neighbourhood Billy can look upto it and cause trouble.
 Use πrate to create an unique seq and no-one will understand what the seq means and by merely using πrate again, you can retrive your credit card number!
+Amazeballs, right?

 ### Why Chunking Data?